-Major winter storm to sweep across Central and Eastern U.S. this week
+Major winter storm to sweep across central and eastern U.S. this week

 Hefty snow totals

-- At a glance: A moderate to heavy snow will fall on the northwest side of the system.
+- At a glance: Moderate to heavy snow will fall on the northwest side of the system.
 The greatest totals will be found nearer to the axis of richest moisture, i.e. to the south and east near the freezing rain line.

-- Timing: A strip of light rain may crop up over Missouri and Illinois on Tuesday before cooling temperatures flip it to snow on Tuesday evening.
-The strip of snow will expand to the northeast into New England on Thursday before shifting toward the coastline and perhaps affecting the Boston to Providence corridor on Friday.
+- Timing: A strip of light rain may crop up over Missouri and Illinois on Tuesday before cooling temperatures flip it to snow Tuesday evening.
+The strip of snow will expand to the northeast into New England on Thursday before shifting toward the coastline and perhaps affecting the Boston to Providence corridor Friday.

-- Cities: The heaviest snow may target cities like Kansas City, St. Louis (or just north of the city), Springfield and Champlain, Ill., Cleveland and Toledo and perhaps Buffalo and Syracuse, New York.
-Chicago will be on the northwest side of the system, so while the Windy City will see snow, they may miss out on jackpot totals.
-Boston, Providence, Manchester, N.H. and Portland, Maine may end up with some snow on Friday too.
+- Cities: The heaviest snow may target cities such as Kansas City, St. Louis (or just north of the city), Springfield and Champaign, Ill., Cleveland and Toledo, and perhaps Buffalo and Syracuse, N.Y.
+Chicago will be on the northwest side of the system, so while the Windy City will see snow, it may miss out on jackpot totals.
+Boston, Providence, Manchester, N.H. and Portland, Maine may end up with some snow Friday, too.

 - Totals: Six to 12 inches or more seems a reasonable supposition in the eventual bull’s eye zone of Illinois and Ohio, with a plowable snowfall probable elsewhere.
 Specific totals will depend on the ultimate track of the patent atmospheric features.
-There’s a reasonable chance a few communities could pick up 12 to 18 inches or more of snow, but shifting models preclude pinpointing where at this time range
+There’s a reasonable chance a few communities could pick up 12 to 18 inches or more of snow, but shifting models preclude pinpointing where at this time.

 Jason Samenow contributed to this article.